habitat-sh/habitat/components/builder-web/doc/files.md

     .gitignore                   # Tells git which files it should ignore.
     .nvmrc                       # Shows the version of [node](https://nodejs.org/en/) you should be using, possibly with [NVM](https://github.com/creationix/nvm).
     .sass-lint.yml               # [Configuration](https://github.com/brigade/scss-lint#configuration) for `scss-lint`.
-    app.css                      # The main CSS file loaded by the browser. app.css.map                  # The source map for that CSS, mapping to the SCSS versions. app.js                       # The main JS file loaded by the browser. app.js.map                   # The source map for that JS, mapping to the TypeScript versions. favicon.ico                  # The favicon.
+    assets/                      # Static resources used by the app app.css                    #   The main CSS file loaded by the browser. app.css.map                #   The source map for that CSS, mapping to the SCSS versions. app.js                     #   The main JS file loaded by the browser. app.js.map                 #   The source map for that JS, mapping to the TypeScript versions. images/                    # Images.
+    favicon.ico                  # The favicon.
     habitat.conf.js              # The Habitat configuration file.
     habitat.conf.sample.js       # A sample version of the Habitat configuration file.